 $ hostnamectl status

 To change the hostname type the following command:

 It's necessary to restart the systemd-hostnamed daemon so that as to reflect the change in Static hostname.

 $ sudo systemctl restart systemd-hostnamed

-To change the hostname you can also use the NetworkManager text interface tool (nmtui).
-This is also another very easy method and fairly straight forward.
+To change the hostname you can use NetworkManager text interface tool (nmtui).

 From the command line invoke nmtui: